-See also Findings 70 et seq. herein; Attachment F; and the Information Sheet attached to this Order.
+See also Findings 89 et seq. herein; Attachment F; and the Information Sheet attached to this Order.

-Title 27 contains regulatory standards for discharges of solid waste promulgated by the State Water Board and the California Department of Resources Recovery and Recycling (CalRecycle).
+Title 27 contains regulatory standards for discharges of solid waste promulgated by the State Water Board and the California Department of Resources Recycling and Recovery (CalRecycle).
 In certain instances, this Order cites CalRecycle regulatory sections.
 Title 27, section 20012 allows the Central Valley Water Board to cite CalRecycle regulations from Title 27 where necessary to protect water quality, provided it does not duplicate or conflict with actions taken by the Local Enforcement Agency (LEA) in charge of implementing CalRecycle’s regulations.

 On 9 October 1991, the United States Environmental Protection Agency (USEPA) promulgated MSW landfill regulations under the Resource Conservation and Recovery Act (RCRA) known as “Subtitle D” (Code of Federal Regulations, title 40, part 258).
 Subtitle D applies to all California unclassified, Class II and III landfills that ever accepted MSW and any waste on or after the effective date of Subtitle D (9 October 1991).
 Limited exceptions to the applicability of Subtitle D regulations include (but are not limited to)